Archaeology assessments and studies

-Archaeological Overview Assessment studies (AOA's) allow for a desktop assessment of several variables (e.g., known archaeological sites; traditional land use; environmental variables) to identify and assess the potential of an area for as-yet unrecorded archaeological sites.
+Archaeological Overview Assessments (AOAs) allow for a desktop assessment of several variables (e.g., known archaeological sites, traditional land use, or environmental variables) to identify and assess the potential of an area for as-yet unrecorded archaeological sites.
 An AOA may be a large-scale GIS model, or small-scale map review.
-Please note the Branch has established guidelines for AOAs.
+Please note that the Branch has established guidelines for AOAs.

-Preliminary Field Reconnaissance (PFRs) may be conducted without a permit to conduct a field evaluation of archaeological potential.
-Non-permitted preliminary field reconnaissance studies can be conducted in accordance with Best Practices for Recording Results of Non-permitted Preliminary Field Reconnaissance (PFR) Studies (PDF).
+Preliminary Field Reconnaissance studies (PFRs) may be conducted without a permit to conduct a field evaluation of archaeological potential.
+Non-permitted preliminary field reconnaissance studies can be conducted in accordance with Best Practices for Recording Results of Non-permitted Preliminary Field Reconnaissance (PFR) Studies (PDF 36 KB).

-Archaeological studies identify and assess archaeological sites to determine whether proposed projects will impact archaeological resources.
-Archaeological impact assessments are conducted by archaeologists under permit, which allows for subsurface investigations, artifact collection, and other activities.
+Archaeological Impact Assessments (AIAs) are conducted by archaeologists under permit, and allow for subsurface investigations, artifact collections, and other activities.

 Visit our Archaeological Impact Assessment page for more information.